All About Pompeii Tickets and Tours

 It is the least crowded of the other entrances.
 However, big crowds will be during peak hours, holidays or busy seasons.

-Also, the lack of facilities at this entrance is one reason why fewer visitors use it to enter Pompeii.
+Also, the lack of facilities at this entrance is one reason fewer visitors use it to enter Pompeii.

 How to reach?